Bacteriostatic Water: Reconstitution Solution for Peptides

 Available Sizes and Packaging

-Bacteriostatic water is commonly available in 30 mL multi-dose plastic vials from pharmaceutical manufacturers such as:
+Commonly available in 30 mL multi-dose plastic vials from pharmaceutical manufacturers such as:

 Pfizer